 In our last article, we touched on three key financial and retirement strategies to review and assess at age 50 or thereabouts.
-Specifically, we addressed the topics of (1).
-Asset & Investment Risk; (2).
-Debt Reduction; and (3).
-Life Insurance Cost & Your Physical Health.
-We overviewed how the decisions you make (or fail to make) in each of these regards could follow you into retirement and either hinder or help you in the way of meeting your retirement goals.
+Specifically, we addressed the topics of:

 1. Social Security Maximization Options

-Many view Social Security as an inflexible tool of which they are at the complete mercy of–subject to whatever benefit amount the United States government has calculated for them at the time they decide to retire.
-A major reason many hold this view is, whether because of how pop culture has infected our thinking or otherwise, age 65 has become so closely associated with “the age at which you retire” and likewise retirement so closely associated with Social Security.
-However, Social Security doesn’t automatically have to happen when you retire, nor is it an entirely inflexible tool you have no control over.
+A major reason many hold this view is age 65 has become so closely associated with “the age at which you retire”.
+Likewise retirement is inextricably associated with Social Security.
+However, Social Security benefits don’t automatically have to happen when you retire.
+Nor is it an entirely inflexible tool you have no control over.

 Firstly, while age 65 was the full retirement age (FRA) when Social Security first began, this has been progressively adjusted depending on the year you were born.
 For most everyone today who will be considering taking Social Security benefits, their FRA will be somewhere between age 66 and 70.
 Triggering your SS benefits before your FRA, down to age 62 (the first year you’re eligible to receive SS benefits) means a lower benefit amount.

-Timing is key when it comes to implementing Social Security benefits into your retirement plan, but has even further complexity than described above.
-This is why we recommend sitting down with a financial professional who will take a full-scale look at your situation and help you decide when is best for you to initiate this income stream.
 For those we work with, we use a proprietary software to create a Social Security Maximization Report.
-By factoring in both spouses’ life expectancies, their FRAs, and spousal benefit, we’re able to develop their optimized filing strategy–timing it to maximize their SS benefits.
-By doing so, we’re often able to increase those we work with’s lifetime SS benefit by $60,000-$120,000.
+By factoring in both spouses’ life expectancies, their FRAs, and spousal benefit, we’re able to develop their optimized filing strategy.
+In other words, timing it to maximize their SS benefits.

-2. 65–A Key Age for Medicare
+2. A Key Age for Medicare

-Now, while age 65 isn’t necessarily the magic age for SS, it is the magic number for enrolling in Medicare.
+While age 65 isn’t necessarily the magic age for SS, it is the magic number for enrolling in Medicare.
 Keep in mind that you’ll be automatically enrolled in Medicare if you’ve already enrolled in Social Security before age 65.
 However, if you are able to strategically defer your SS benefits until after you’ve turned 65, then you will have to manually enroll in Medicare.

 How do you do that and do you have a time limit to enroll?
-If you do end up strategically deferring SS until after 65, you can enroll in Medicare from the Social Security Administration website.
+If you do end up deferring SS until after 65, you can enroll in Medicare from the Social Security Administration website.
 The standard time limit is a 7-month initial enrollment period (IEP).
 These 7 months are:

 - The 3 months before the month of your 65th birthday